Trastevere, neighborhood in Rome – Free Tour Rome

 What to Do in Trastevere?

-Rome attracts over 7 million visitors a year, with many heading straight to iconic landmarks like the Colosseum Tour and the Vatican Museums Tour .
-These guided experiences help bring ancient Rome and the Renaissance to life.
-Other top sights include the Trevi Fountain and Pantheon.
+Rome attracts over 7 million visitors every year, most of whom head straight to iconic landmarks like the Colosseum and the Vatican Museums .
+These guided experiences bring ancient Rome and the Renaissance to life, alongside must-sees such as the Trevi Fountain and the Pantheon.

 What Does “Trastevere” Mean?